Nikko Travel Guide: Top Things to Do, Best Itinerary, and Must-See Attractions

 There is also the Nikko World Heritage Pass (valid for 2 days), that can be interesting if you only have time to visit Nikko central area and not Oku-Nikko.

-Things to Do and See in Nikko
+Things to Do in Nikko

 1/ Walk along Nikko’s Main Street to Shinkyo Bridge